MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/howto-consume-web-service-interact-in-r.md

 Application developers can call and integrate a web service into their applications using the service-specific Swagger-based JSON file and by providing any required inputs to that service.

 Using the Swagger-based JSON file, application developers can generate client libraries for integration.
-Read "[Application Developer Get Started Guide](app-developer-get-started.md)" for more details.
+Read "[How to integrate web services and authentication into your application](app-developer-get-started.md)" for more details.

 Application developers can get the Swagger-based JSON file in one of these ways: